Chocolate tapered Mulato Pepper peppers with one sliced pod

 How to Grow Mulato Peppers

 Growing mulatos means growing the specific poblano variant that produces dark-ripening fruit.
-Start seeds 8-10 weeks before last frost - the pepper growing calendar matters here because these plants need a long warm season to develop fully.
+Start seeds 8-10 weeks before last frost - the our pepper growing calendar matters here because these plants need a long warm season to develop fully.

 Soil temperature for germination should stay above 70°F; 75-80°F is ideal.
 Transplant outdoors after nighttime temperatures reliably stay above 55°F. For anyone starting from scratch, the guide to growing peppers from seed covers the full transplanting process.